 For one thing, the only measure of how much pain you are in is your expression of how you feel, and many people with chronic pain worry that they won’t be believed, or that others won’t understand the depth of the pain they feel.

 There is also the psychological stress of living with pain, being afraid that it will get worse, or that there is something more seriously wrong that hasn’t been picked up.
 All these fears, plus the low mood brought on by being unable to enjoy your life make patients very weary and despondent.
 When you feel so low, it can be hard to motivate yourself to do something that sounds like it will hurt.
-Specialist treatment centers like the Phoenix Rehab Group Clinic can be very helpful in breaking through these psychological barriers and encouraging patients to see how physical therapy could help.
+Specialist treatment centers can be very helpful in breaking through these psychological barriers and encouraging patients to see how physical therapy could help.

 Physical and psychological therapy